 Traveling to this airport is not difficult in the least.
 Hundreds of weekly flights are available from the United States and Canada, and a decent schedule of trips are available from Europe and Latin America as well.

-If you'll be flying from the United States the list below may be helpful.
-Not all of the options you will find listed on the internet are logical options so it can be handy to see at a glance which airlines offer direct flights to this location.
+If you're traveling from the states this table may be helpful.
+Not all of the flights you will see listed on some booking engines are good options so it helps to realize which airlines offer direct flights to this location.

 |Baltimore, MD, USA||BWI||AirTran|